 North Americans who visit Europe for the first time are hellbent on one thing: visiting a courtly castle.
 We’re obsessed with the ancient because we have none of it at home and since younglings we’ve been enthralled by fairy tale stories featuring pretty palace, handsome Prince and magical forest thanks to Disney’s master storytellers.
 For those looking to indulge in a vacation “Fit for a King,” look no further than Germany’s Saarland and Mosel, two regions which both offer quaint villages, royal riesling, crumbing castles and decadent delights.

-Here are my Top 10 Tips on How to Live Like a King in Germany:
+How to Live Like a King in Germany

 With its Mediterranean villa and enchanting Renaissance chateau, Victor’s Residenz-Hotel Schloss Berg lies peacefully tucked away among idyllic vineyards in the tri-border region between Germany (Saarland), Luxembourg and France.
 The origins of the castle go back to the 9th and 10th century.
 First built as a water-castle it served knights as accommodation and was only rebuilt into a Renaissance castle in 1580.
 Today the property features posh suites, relaxing spa and award winning restaurant.